gityoav/pyg-mongo/README.md

 # pyg-mongo

-pip install from https://pypi.org/project/pyg-mongo/

-pyg-mongo introduces three new concepts that help you work with mongodb
+pip install from https://pypi.org/project/pyg-mongo/ pyg-mongo is an evolution from ArcticDB available here: https://github.com/man-group/arctic. pyg-mongo introduces three new concepts that help you work with mongodb

-* The q query generating engine, making easy to filter mongo documents
+* The q query generation, making it easy to filter mongo documents.
-* The mongo_table makes read/write into mongo of complicated object seemless
+* The mongo_cursor makes read/write into mongo of complicated object seemless
 * the mongo_table with pk specified, implements an audited primary-keyed table

 ## The q-query
+For those of us who used TinyDB or even sqlalchemy, filtering mongodb for documents is a huge hassle.
 You can use q to write those complicated Mongo filter dicts:

 ```